-Team members: Mauro Torti (full professor), Ilaria Canobbio (assistant professor), Gianni Guidetti (assistant professor), Caterina Visconte (PhD student), Marta Zarà (PhD student).
+Team members: Mauro Torti (full professor), Ilaria Canobbio (assistant professor), Gianni Guidetti (assistant professor), Caterina Visconte (postdoc), Jessica Canino (PhD student), Mauro Vismara (PhD student).

 Research activity encompasses fundamental aspects of transmembrane signalling in platelets.
 Circulating blood platelets have a crucial role in haemostasis, thrombosis, and in many other processes, such as inflammation, neurodegeneration, and cancer metastasis.
 Understanding the exact contribution of platelets to these events is a big challenge for the future and may provide promising opportunities in biomedicine.

-Analysis of platelet signal transduction pathways in thrombosis and haemostasis
+1) Analysis of platelet signal transduction pathways in thrombosis and hemostasis

 The understanding of the mechanisms supporting platelet activation is critical for the identification of novel pharmacological targets for thrombotic diseases, which represent a major cause of death in western countries.
 In this context, our research is focused on the following aspects:

-Analysis of amyloid precursor protein (APP) metabolism and function in platelets: a novel link between hemostasis, thrombosis and Alzheimer’s disease
+3) Analysis of amyloid precursor protein (APP) metabolism and function and amyloid Ab peptides in platelets: a novel link between hemostasis, thrombosis and Alzheimer’s disease

-define the effects of amyloid peptides in plasma.
+- define the effects of amyloid peptides in plasma.
 We have demonstrated that amyloid peptides are able to activate platelets and to promote a chronic inflammation state.
-A collaboration with Pula Lab, University of Bath (UK) is ongoing to study the possible effects of amyloid peptides on endothelial cell activation
+We are currently investigating the ability of amyloid peptides to produce ROS in platelets.
+A collaboration with Pula Lab, University of Exeter (UK) is ongoing to study the possible effects of amyloid peptides on endothelial cell activation.

 Metastasis is strongly influenced by host-cancer interactions and it has been demonstrated that platelets are key players in cancer spread as their depletion, in thrombocytopenic patients or animal models, is associated to reduced metastasis.
 This suggests that also the pharmacological inhibition of platelet activation could represent a novel approach to control metastatic diffusion.